ev3dev/ev3dev-buildscripts/README.md

 in parallel.
 You should replace 4 with the number of processor cores that you want to devote to building the kernel.

+You can use custom paths to make the `build-kernel` script automatically install the kernel and modules directly on the EV3!
+First, you need to mount the EV3 root file system.
+You can use nfs or sshfs (check the [wiki][3] on how to do this).
+Then just set the appropriate paths in your `local-env` like this:

+    # replace `/mnt/ev3dev-root` with your actual mount point
+    export EV3DEV_INSTALL_KERNEL=/mnt/ev3dev-root/media/mmc_p1
+    export EV3DEV_INSTALL_MODULES=/mnt/ev3dev-root

 Managing the Kernel Configuration
 ---------------------------------